mikeizbicki/cmc-csci143/topic_00_unix/README.md

        > Use the `tr 'A-Z' 'a-z'` command to translate all characters into lowercase.
        > Use `grep` to extract only the lines containing `coronavirus`.
        > Use `wc` to count the number of lines.
+-->

 ## Homework

 Homeworks will generally be posted into the `homework` [git submodule](https://www.atlassian.com/git/tutorials/git-submodule) for each week.
-Like labs, homeworks are always due on midnight of the Sunday of the week that they are assigned (i.e. Jan 23 for this homework, or Jan 25 with the 2 day collaboration extension).
+Homeworks are always due on Tuesday of the week after they are assigned (i.e. Jan 24 for this homework).

-This week's homework assignment is a review assignment from CS46.
-Therefore:

-1. Only those students who did not take CS46 with me should complete this assignment.
-   If you took CS46 with me, you are welcome to complete the assignment as review, but it will not count towards your grade.

-1. **There will be no late penalty for this assignment if you miss the due date.**
-   This is an important assignment, and I want to ensure that everyone has sufficient time to master it.